The Origin of Deformation Induced Topological Anisotropy in Silica Glass: Acknowledgements

-\textbf{Acknowledgements:} Financial support of this work was obtained from the German Science Foundation DFG through its priority program SPP 1594 "Topological Engineering of Ultrastrong Glasses".
-A.A, E.B and L.W. acknowledge funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreements No 725483 (A.A. and E.B.) and 681652 (L.W.)).
+Financial support of this work was obtained from the German Science Foundation DFG through its priority program SPP 1594 ”Topological Engineering of Ultra-strong Glasses”.
+A.A, E.B and L.W. acknowledge funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreements No 725483 (A.A. and E.B.) and 681652 (L.W.)).
 J. G. acknowledge funding from the French ANR, grant ANR-21-CE08-0001.
 A.A thanks Dr.-Ing.
 Duancheng Ma for fruitful discussions.
-The authors gratefully acknowledge the computer resources provided by the Erlangen Regional Computing Center (RRZE).\\ \textbf{Author contributions:} S.G set up and performed the simulations, analysis and visualization; A.A performed additional analysis and wrote the original draft with E.B; J.G and A.P contributed to the development of the analysis methods; J.H and L.W contributed to the interpretation of the results.
-E.B designed and supervised the research and analysis.
-All authors contributed to the discussion and to editing of the final manuscript.\\ \textbf{Competing interests:} The authors declare that no competing interests. \\ \textbf{Data and materials availability:} All data needed to evaluate the conclusions in the paper are present in the paper and/or the Supplementary Materials.
+S.G. thanks Prof. Johannes Roth, Prof. James Kermode, Dr. Thomas Zeiser, and Dr. Faisal Shahzad for their help in the implementation and parallelization of silica force-fields in the IMD software package.
+The authors gratefully acknowledge the computer resources provided by the Erlangen Regional Computing Center (RRZE).